Skip to main content

 • Normalized Impact Score = Author’s Total Impact / Team Average Impact

-< 1.0Below team average
+< 0.8Needs ImprovementBelow team average

 Impact calculation

-Each Merge Request’s impact score measures the complexity of the change:
+Each merge request’s impact score measures the complexity of the change:

 MR Impact = (files_changed × 6.0) + (lines_added × 0.14) + (lines_deleted × 0.28)